Assets: how they work

 - Assets are not served until they have been virus scanned; a placeholder image or page is shown for assets that are not finished scanning.

 - Assets can be access-limited so that only authorised users can see them.
-This is only done by Whitehall.

 - Asset files can be replaced, and a request to the original path redirects to the replacement.
 Currently only Whitehall and Specialist Publisher support this.